You may have heard the term valve job, because older engines frequently needed their valves reconditioned.

 At this point the shop should be able to come up with, a firm quote for the complete job.

 What should you expect next:

 - Replace any parts deemed not repairable.

 - Install and machine any, worn valve guides and seats.

 - Resurface the cylinder head to assure, flatness and a proper (RMS) finish.
 This is a must, for today’s gaskets to seal properly.

 - Completely re-clean all parts and the cylinder head.

-Reinstall cylinder head on engine with new head gasket and cylinder head bolts (do not reuse torque-to-yield head bolts).
-Refer to vehicle service literature for proper head bolt torque procedure and specifications, and OHC camshaft alignment and timing procedure.
-Replace all gasket along with a new timing belt or timing chain set.
+Reinstall cylinder head on engine, with new head gasket and cylinder head bolts; (do not reuse torque-to-yield head bolts).
+Refer to vehicle service literature for, proper head bolt torque procedure and specifications.
+Also, (OHC) camshaft alignment and timing procedure.
+Finally, replace all gaskets along with a new timing belt or timing chain set.

 Please Share Danny’s Engineportal.com News